 Once the registration application is submitted along with the concerned documents, the Registrar of Companies will inspect the application.
 After the application is verified, he will issue the Certificate of Incorporation of the Public Company.

 As a limited company, a public limited company shares the advantages of a limited company with its private counterpart.
 But there are also specific features of a public limited company, many of which reinforce one another, that give it some unique advantages:

 Raising capital through public issue of shares

-The most obvious advantage of being a public limited company is the ability to raise share capital, particularly where the company is listed on a recognised exchange.
-Since it can sell its shares to the public and anyone is able to invest their money, the capital that can be raised is typically much larger than a private limited company.
-It’s also possible that having stock listed on an exchange could attract investment from hedge funds, mutual funds and other institutional traders.
+The biggest advantage of being a public limited company is raising share capital.
+Mainly company is listed on a recognised exchange.
+Since it can sell its shares and anyone can invest their money, the capital raised is larger than a private limited company.
+It’s also possible that having stock listed on an exchange could attract investment.

 Widening the shareholder base and spreading risk

 Offering shares to the public allows spreading the risk of company ownership among a large number of shareholders.
 This may allow early investors to sell some of their shares at a profit while still retaining a substantial stake in the company.
 Obtaining capital from a wide range of investors has advantages over relying on one or two “angel investors”, as many private companies will choose to facilitate growth.
 While an angel investor may provide a large amount of capital and expertise, the founders may not be comfortable with the level of influence over the company’s direction that the angel will often expect.

 Growth & Expansion Opportunities

 The value of being able to raise finance is in how it can be employed to serve the business.
 By having more finance potentially more readily available and on better terms than a private company, the public limited company can be in an advantaged position to: